OSAS/ansible-role-httpd/README.md

 hardening for anonymisation purpose is done, the goal is mostly to enable regular website to be served over tor to let the choice to people.

-## Log retention period

-Logs are rotated on a regular basis, and kept for some amount on time on the server.
-The default is 8 weeks, but it can be tweaked with the `log_retention_week` variable

 ## Redirection

 If the variable `redirect` is set, the vhost will redirect to the new domain name.
 This is mostly done for